- COVIDCert NI – Privacy Information

 PRIVACY NOTICE – THE Covid Certification Service (CCS), COVIDCERT NI APP AND YOUR DATA

 As the success of the vaccination programme continues, pressure is increasing to ease restrictions.
-As international travel resumes, there will be a requirement for travellers to share immunity status and/or testing status as a condition for entry into countries they are travelling to.
-As lockdown restrictions are removed, there is increased domestic movement in outdoors and in closed venues like pubs, bars, restaurants, clubs, stadiums, etc., and to assure safety of all there can be requirements for visitors to share their vaccination status for entry into these venues.
+As international travel resumes, there will be a requirement for travellers to share their ‘Covid status’ as a condition for entry into countries they are travelling to.
+As lockdown restrictions are removed, there is increased domestic movement in outdoors and in closed venues like pubs, bars, restaurants, clubs, stadiums, etc., and to assure safety of all there may be requirements for visitors to share their Covid status for entry into these venues.
+Your Covid Status can be shown using several certificates via the (COVIDCERT NI) app or a letter depending on your circumstances.
+These include:

 As the standards for secure documentation are confirmed by the EU and World Health Organisation (WHO) it has become clear that GPs and HSC Trusts are unable to provide documentation to the required, secure standard.
 Therefore, solutions that can provide the required assurances to agreed international standards are needed, hence the development of COVID Certification Service (CCS) and associated mobile (COVIDCERT NI) App.

-The Department of Health (DoH), Regional Health and Social Care Board (HSCB) and Public Health Agency (PHA) are Joint Data Controllers for the personal information processed in the CCS and mobile App.
+The Department of Health (DoH) and Public Health Agency (PHA) are Joint Data Controllers for the personal information processed in the CCS and mobile App.

 - Background – COVID Certification Service

-The Department of Health, Health and Social Care Board and Public Health Agency, through the Digital Health and Care NI (DHCNI) team, have worked jointly on the development and delivery of a COVID Certification Service and associated App that, by virtue of confirmation of your Covid status, facilitates international travel (meeting EU and WHO requirements) and domestic use cases.
-The Department of Finance through NI Direct, as well as other key suppliers, have been employed to help deliver the CCS and COVIDCERT NI App – see below for full list of suppliers in Annex A.
+The Department of Health, Health and Social Care Board (which has now transitioned to the Department of Health), and Public Health Agency, through the Digital Health and Care NI (DHCNI) team, have worked jointly on the development and delivery of a COVID Certification Service and associated App that, by virtue of confirmation of your Covid status, facilitates international travel (meeting EU and WHO requirements) and domestic use cases.
+The Department of Finance through NI Direct, as well as other key suppliers, have been employed to help deliver the CCS and COVIDCERT NI App – see Annex A for full list of suppliers.

-The requirement to use the Covid Certification Service to provide evidence of your Covid status is currently required by most private sector organisations such as airlines, cruise ships and holiday operators to allow access to their services for international travel; similarly, for domestic use cases requirements have been put in place for:
+The requirement to use the Covid Certification Service to provide evidence of your Covid status is currently required by most private sector organisations such as airlines, cruise ships and holiday operators to allow access to their services for international travel.

-Finally, the CCS solution provides citizens with an easily accessible, streamlined process for obtaining a certificate.
-Additionally, this removes the requirement for GPs and healthcare organisations to manage requests for proof of immunisation, boosters and test data, thereby freeing them to concentrate on direct patient care.
+The CCS solution provides citizens with an easily accessible, streamlined process for obtaining a certificate.
+Additionally, this removes the requirement for GPs and healthcare organisations to manage requests for proof of Covid status, thereby freeing them to concentrate on direct patient care.

-The scope of the CCS covers both a digital and paper- based solution for people to obtain trusted, and internationally accepted COVID status certification for use in international travel settings and domestic use cases.
+The scope of the CCS covers both a digital and paper- based solution for people to obtain trusted, and internationally accepted COVID status certification for use in international travel settings and domestic use cases (where required).

-CCS can also be used by citizens who have recovered from COVID-19 or who qualify for a medical exemption from vaccination and wish to obtain a certificate.
+CCS can also be used by citizens who qualify for a medical exemption from vaccination and wish to obtain a certificate.
 Exemption guidance can be found on the NIDirect website.

 - Why are you processing my personal information?